Note - Microsoft announced the rebrand of Windows Virtual Desktop (WVD) to Azure Virtual Desktop (AVD) in June 2021. Read more about that here.

 - General purpose

 - Compute optimized

 - High performance compute

-In a standard and flexible WVD pool, we will focus on the sizes appropriate for multi-session host pools.
+In a standard and flexible AVD pool, we will focus on the sizes appropriate for multi-session host pools.
 This would include general purpose, memory optimized, and GPU accelerated.
 Everything else is well suited for databases, application serving, AI, etc.